Uganda March 27-April 5, 2023

 BWINI IMPENETRABLE NATIONAL PARK WHS in southwestern Uganda along the DRC border next to the Virunga National Park and on the edge of the Albertine Rift.
 321 square km of montane and lowland forest, it is accessible only on foot.

-Gorilla tracking is the park’s main tourist attraction, and it generates much revenue for Uganda Wildlife Authority.
+Gorilla tracking is the park’s main tourist attraction, and it generates much revenue for the Uganda Wildlife Authority.
 Uganda, Rwanda, and the Democratic Republic of the Congo are the only countries where it is possible to visit mountain gorillas:

 348 birds, 220 butterflies, 27 frogs, chameleons, geckos, and many endangered species.
 Floristically, more than 1,000 flowering plant species, including 163 trees and 104 ferns.

 Mountain gorillas.
 459 individual mountain gorillas (2019), almost half of all the mountain gorillas in the world.
-The rest are in the nearby Virunga Mountains – 300 in 1997, 400 in 2018.
+The rest are in the nearby Virunga Mountains – 300 in 1997, and 400 in 2018.

 14 habituated mountain gorilla groups are open to tourism.
 The Batwa pygmy people were evicted from the forest.
 Gorilla tracking became a tourist activity in April 1993.
 An armed guard now accompanies every tour group.

-Bwindi gorilla’s diet is markedly higher in fruit than that of the Virunga population, and that the Bwindi gorillas, even silverbacks, are more likely to climb trees to feed on foliage, fruits, and epiphytes.
+Bwindi gorilla’s diet is markedly higher in fruit than that of the Virunga population, and the Bwindi gorillas, even silverbacks, are more likely to climb trees to feed on foliage, fruits, and epiphytes.
 In some months, the Bwindi gorilla diet is very similar to that of Bwindi chimpanzees.
 It was also found that Bwindi gorillas travel farther per day than Virunga gorillas and are more likely to build their nests in trees.

 Bordering the park more than 300 people per square kilometre, some of the poorest people in Uganda.
 90% live on subsistence agriculture.

 The national parks are beautiful and, uncrowded.
 Uganda Wildlife Authority (UWA) website or for details of gorilla tracking, safaris, chimpanzee tracking and more.
-Prices in several parks seem to be set at 20 (1 day), 35 (2 days).
+Prices in several parks seem to be set at 20 (1 day), and 35 (2 days).

 Geography and climate.
-Kabale town 29 km by road to the park.
+Kabale town is 29 km by road to the park.
 The park is at the edge of the Western Rift Valley in the highest parts of the Kigezi Highlands: very rugged, with narrow valleys intersected by rivers and steep hills.
 Elevations 1,190 to 2,607 metres, 60 % over 2,000 m.

 Tropical climate.
 7 to 15 °C to a maximum of 20 to 27 °C. Its annual rainfall 55 to 75 in.
 Rain season: March to April and from September to November.